Rhode Island Foreclosure Laws and Procedures

 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.

-Some states also provide foreclosed borrowers with a redemption period after the foreclosure sale, during which they can buy back the home.
+Some states also provide foreclosed borrowers a redemption period after the foreclosure sale, during which they can buy back the home.
 Rhode Island law doesn't provide a post-sale redemption period after a nonjudicial foreclosure.

 Filing for Bankruptcy